cedrics/scrivito_editors/README.md

 The [Scrivito](http://scrivito.com) Editors gem is a collection of useful standard JavaScript editors based on the Scrivito SDK.
 The editors allow to edit all CMS attributes in place and provide helper for the property view of pages and widgets.
-A media browser is also part of the gem, to add, update and delete resources.
+A resource browser is also part of the gem, to add, update and delete resources.

 ## Installation and Usage